 There are a lot of moving parts in a community.
-There are the obvious ones, such as homeowners, their families and the association board, and then there are the roles that might be a little misunderstood.
+There are the obvious ones, such as homeowners, their families, and the association board, and then there are the roles that might be a little misunderstood.
 One of those roles is the association (or community) manager.
 At NS Management, we thought our residents would like to know a little bit more about what we do – and don’t do.

 An association manager has two main objectives.
 First, they ensure that the policies that are put in place by the board are carried out.
-Second, they manage the day-to-day operations in the community, including oversight of contractors, assessment collection, bill payment, and other association services.
+Second, they manage the day-to-day operations in the community, including oversight of contractors, assessment collection, bill payment, and other associated services.
 Sometimes homeowners request involvement by association managers in matters they do not handle because they don’t know the proper responsibilities.
 Here is a quick summary:

--Association managers are specially trained to address issues involving violation of association rules.
+-Association managers are specially trained to address issues involving a violation of association rules.
 We do not handle personal problems you are having with your neighbors unless they are violating a rule.
 Criminal activity should always be reported to the local police.

 -Association managers are not members of the board, only advisors.
 They do not have the capacity to directly represent your concerns or override board decisions.
-Any concerns are better communicated through to the board by attending a board meeting or sending a letter or email.
+Any concerns are better communicated to the board by attending a board meeting or sending a letter or email.

 -While association managers do their best to get your questions answered, they are not necessarily experts on all building operations and legal matters.
 We rely on the experts, such as engineers and attorneys, to advise the board in making proper decisions.